michellel7435/sep10-freedom-project/blog/entry01.md

 #### Organization
 Developing organizational abilities allowed me to make effective and efficient use of my resources.
 When I am well-organized, I am able to efficiently organize my time, energy, and workspace and complete all of the tasks that have been given to me.
 Everytime I organize my work I realized that it had helped me increased productivity and improved performance on what I was doing.
 Organizational abilities can be helpful when my things are really messy and I can't seem to find anything but if I redo everything in a specific order or place the work where they belong, it would help me understand and the viewers being able to find things without struggling.

+## Next Steps

+I would like to enhance my knowledge of neuroendoscopy and make a whole visual page on my topic.

 [Next](entry02.md)